 The world of fine art is often characterized by its exclusivity.
 With a subjective product at its core and billions of dollars in circulation, it can certainly be intimidating.
-Yet, for high-net-worth individuals, it is a surprisingly upbeat and accessible arena for the exchange of ideas and an opportunity to become a tastemaker in one’s own right.
+Yet, for high-net-worth individuals, it's a surprisingly upbeat and accessible arena for the exchange of ideas and an opportunity to become a taste maker in their own right.

 At Manulife, we hold over 1,800 fine art objects across North America.
-The collection in Canada focuses on modern Canadian artists including such names as Mary and Christopher Pratt from the Maritimes, Jean-Paul Riopelle and Paul-Émile Borduas from Quebec, Jack Bush and Doris McCarthy from Ontario, Dorothy Knowles and Ivan Eyre from the prairies, and Gathie Falk and Jack Shadbolt from British Columbia.
-In the United States, John Hancock boasts ownership of influential modern artworks by Frank Stella, Roy Lichtenstein, Joan Mitchell, Robert Longo, Helen Frankenthaler, and many more.
+The collection in Canada focuses on modern Canadian artists, including names such as Mary and Christopher Pratt from the Maritimes, Jean-Paul Riopelle and Paul-Émile Borduas from Quebec, Jack Bush and Doris McCarthy from Ontario, Dorothy Knowles and Ivan Eyre from the prairies, and Gathie Falk and Jack Shadbolt from British Columbia.
+In the United States, John Hancock boasts ownership of influential modern artists' works, including names such as Frank Stella, Roy Lichtenstein, Joan Mitchell, Robert Longo, and Helen Frankenthaler.

 For private individuals with an interest in culture, an art collection can take many forms and stem from many locations.
-In Canada, Toronto, Vancouver, and Montreal vie for top hotspot.
-Other cities like Calgary, Edmonton, and Halifax hold their own.
-But no matter where you are in Canada, there is opportunity to explore fine art in so many different capacities.
+Canada, Toronto, Vancouver, and Montreal vie for the top hotspot; other cities, such as Calgary, Edmonton, and Halifax, hold their own.
+But no matter where you are in Canada, there's opportunity to explore fine art in so many different capacities.

 For those just starting out, the National Gallery of Canada in Ottawa, the Art Gallery of Ontario in Toronto, La Musée des Beaux-arts in Montreal, and the Vancouver Art Gallery in its namesake city are excellent jumping off points.
 They showcase examples of some of the best in Canadian art history.
 Artists represented in these institutions are coveted for their staying power and prestige in private collections.